 Net insurance premiums cover claims payouts on insurance policies as well as covering the cost of general administration, commission and expenses, and also providing profit.
 Net premiums are used over gross premiums to exclude reinsurance (risk received from other insurers and risk passed on to other insurers).

-Insurance Premium Tax (IPT) is charged on some, but not all, of the products identified above.
-Table 2 shows the rates charged on each product in 2013 and 2014.
+Insurance Premium Tax (IPT) is charged on some, but not all, of the products identified previously.
+Table 1 shows the rates charged on each product in 2013 and 2014.

 |Dental capitation plans||n/a|